sinasalek/silex-userprovider/docs/configuration.md

             // A list of custom fields to support in the edit controller. (dbal mode only) 'editCustomFields' => [],

+            // Override database connection, if necessary. (dbal only) 'userConnection' => 'default',

             // Override table names, if necessary. (dbal only) 'userTableName' => 'users',
             'userCustomFieldsTableName' => 'user_custom_fields',